mwlon/pcodec/README.md

 | page     | interleaving w/ wrapping format | \>1k numbers        |
 | batch    | decompression                   | 256 numbers (fixed) |

-The standalone format is essentially a minimal implementation of a wrapped format.
+The standalone format is a minimal implementation of a wrapped format.
-It supports batched decompression and seeking, but not nullability, multiple columns, random access, or other niceties.
+It supports batched decompression only; no nullability, multiple columns, random access, seeking, or other niceties.
+It is mainly useful for quick proofs of concept (sometimes by the CLI).

 <img alt="pco compression and decompression steps" title="compression and decompression steps" src="./images/processing.svg" />